 Clatterbuck: Absolutely!
 [Laughs] I think there's a huge place for Alice, definitely.
 There is so much history, and it's interesting: As different as they are, Sharon and Alice, I see a connection there.
 I see a friendship there.
 They're people from opposite sides of the tracks, but not necessarily, because Sharon has had her hardships, too.
 So definitely, I think there's a place for her.
 And like in real life, there are all these interesting characters walking throughout the world, and it would be great if there was an opportunity for her to completely be a part of Genoa City, of that world.
 That would be great.

 What do you think about Clatterbuck's Y&R return?
 Do you believe there's a good side of Alice?
 Would you like to see the character stick around in Genoa City for additional storylines, or are you looking forward to Alice being long gone?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.